joseph-rock/projecteuler/README.md

 # projecteuler

-Solutions to [Project Euler](https://projecteuler.net/) coding challenges written in TypeScript.
+[Project Euler](https://projecteuler.net/) is a set of small math-specific coding challenges.
+My solutions are written in TypeScript run via [Deno](https://deno.land), utilizing the [Ramda](https://ramdajs.com/) library.

+This repo is a work in progress, I come back to these problems from time to time.